-For trace metals, the spike control limits are presented in Table 5 for all elements except iron and aluminum due to their high concentrations.
-If the percent recovery for any analyte in the MS or

-MSD is lower than the control limits, the raw data quantitation reports should be reviewed.
+For trace metals, the spike control limits are presented in Table 5-3 for all elements except iron and aluminum due to their high concentrations.
+If the percent recovery for any analyte in the MS or MSD is lower than the control limits, the raw data quantitation reports should be reviewed.
 If the reason for a low percent recovery value is not identified, the instrument response may be checked using a calibration standard.
 Low matrix spike recoveries may be a result of matrix interference and further instrument response checks may not be warranted, especially if the low recovery occurs in both the MS and MSD, and the other QC samples in the batch indicate that the analysis was "in control".
 An explanation for low percent recovery values for MS/MSD results should be given in the cover letter accompanying the data package.
 Corrective actions taken and verification of acceptable instrument response must be included.
+These corrective actions can include re-analysis of the samples associated with the MS/MSD.

 Analysis of the MS/MSD also is useful for assessing laboratory precision.
-The RPD between the MS and MSD results should be within the control limits (Tables 5 through 8 and 10) for at least one result per batch.
+The RPD between the MS and MSD results should be within the control limits (Tables 5-3 to 5-6) for at least one result per batch.
 If results for any analytes do not meet the control limit criteria, calculations and instruments should be checked.
 A repeat analysis may be required to confirm the results.